 Regular safety audits and compliance with the latest health and safety regulations are essential.
 A project manager should always push for ongoing safety training and create a safety-first culture.

 Clear signage, personal protective equipment, and emergency protocols must be in place before work begins.
-This focus on safety doesn’t just prevent accidents—it also increases productivity, as workers feel secure and valued.
+Safe and secure work environments also rely on the correct use of structural supports like grating clips to stabilize flooring and guardrails to prevent falls in elevated areas.
+This comprehensive focus on safety doesn’t just prevent accidents — it also increases productivity, as workers feel secure and valued.

 Avoid Expanding Project Scope